-The Board of Trustees of the UNESWA Foundation reaffirmed its commitment to the highest standards of corporate governance by adopting the King IV Following the approval of the establishment of the Report on Corporate Governance in Southern Africa.
+The Board of Trustees of the UNESWA Foundation reaffirmed its commitment to the highest standards of corporate governance by adopting the King IV Report on Corporate Governance in Southern Africa.
 This will ensure that the Board of Trustees carries out its fiduciary duties in an ethical and effective manner.
 The King IV Code promotes transparency in the application of corporate governance practices.